The New Global Blacklist Feature in Feedback Genius Avoids Sending Emails to Opted Out Amazon Shoppers

 Luckily, the Feedback Genius development team has created a viable solution.
 Feedback Genius’s new Global Blacklist feature prevents merchants from sending messages to shoppers who end up on the Global Blacklist (either by email auto-forward or by them opting out of all Feedback Genius messages).
 Simply put, a merchant cannot manually add shoppers to the Global Blacklist except through the email auto-forwarding method.
 This new feature works alongside the existing blacklist feature.

 An option is still available for merchants to ignore the Global Blacklist using a filter, which can be found in the Advanced Filters section of the message editor.
 This filter will enable messages to be sent to shoppers who are on the Global Blacklist.
 Understand, that this filter should only be used for critical messages.
-These would include things like customer service messages, instructions or an owner’s manual.
+Read Amazon’s latest unsolicited email opt out update for more information.
+The default setting in Feedback Genius is to obey the global blacklist for all messages.

 Merchants will still need to forward any bounced emails from Amazon to Feedback Genius.
 This can be accomplished using the Auto Blacklist feature for now.
 But why would merchants want to do this?
 Because merchants need to limit the number of bounced emails from Amazon; they want to avoid wasting Feedback Genius messages, and they want to prevent skewed analytics from bounced emails.